TroodInc/trood/README.md

 ### **Phase 1: Foundation (Current Stage)**
 ✅ Establish core structure with categorized repositories
-✅ Reformant and add solutions of Trood Development Team to the Metarepository ✅ Collect and organize high-quality existing solutions
+✅ Reformant and add solutions of Trood Development Team to the Metarepository\n ✅ Collect and organize high-quality existing solutions